And What NOT to Eat When You Have a Cold

 Oranges (Citrus)

-Studies show that vitamin C reduces the duration and severity of a cold with even a few grams.
-One average size orange has about seventy mg of vitamin C, so a few oranges a day should keep the doctor away (when you’re sick).
+Studies show that even a few grams of vitamin C can reduce the duration and severity of a cold.
+One average-sized orange has about seventy mg of vitamin C, so a few oranges a day should keep the doctor away (when you’re sick).

 Leafy Green Vegetables

-A common theme to the “sick diet” is foods that are enrich your diet with a lot of vitamins and antioxidants.
+A common theme to the “sick diet” is foods that enrich your diet with many vitamins and antioxidants.
 Leafy Green Vegetables are no different.

 While you may not want to sit at home and munch on kale when you’re sick, these greens will help boost your immune system and fight off your cold.
 Studies show that they also have a lot of antibacterial properties.

-Luckily, there are many ways to prepare leafy greens like kale and spinach that make them more enjoyable to eat.
+Luckily, many ways to prepare leafy greens like kale and spinach make them more enjoyable to eat.
 Here are a few of my favorite recipes:

 Sautéed Baby Kale and Artichokes Recipe